 Esposito is a yoga enthusiast and spends his free time riding his motorcycle and practicing the saxophone.
 He is also a proud board member of the Creative Coalition, an arts and advocacy group that champions the First Amendment.
 He also lends his support to other various organizations, including the Waterkeeper Alliance, Kids for Peace, and World Merit USA, which support the arts and education.

-Giancarlo Esposito will be in attendance at An Evening With Giancarlo Esposito, featuring Do The Right Thing on Sunday, April 6, at 7:30PM at Enzian.
+Giancarlo Esposito was in attendance at An Evening With Giancarlo Esposito, featuring Do The Right Thing on Sunday, April 6, at 7:30PM at Enzian.